dfelinto/blender-manual/manual/sculpt_paint/sculpting/tools/mesh_filter.rst

       Smooth Ratio
          How much smoothing is applied to polished surfaces.
+   Enhance Details
+      Increases the high frequency surface details of the mesh by intensifying the difference between creases and valleys.

 Strength
    The amount of effect the filter has on the mesh.